dell/csm-docs/content/docs/getting-started/installation/kubernetes/powerflex/helm/_index.md

 ---
 ### Install Helm 3.x

-Install Helm 3.x on the master node before you install the CSI Driver for Dell PowerFlex.
+Install Helm 3.x on the master node before you install the CSI Driver for PowerFlex.

 **Steps**